SmritaPokharel1/lc/README.md

-# Solutions to leet code style problems
+# Solutions to Leetcode style problems